On this page:

 If a request from a third party is for a purpose that is not educational, recreational, sporting or cultural, or involves the construction and long term shared used of buildings or facilities, the principal (as executive officer of the school council) is responsible for referring the request to corporate staff for consideration.

-Principals must upload copies of all hire and licence agreements to the department’s Asset Information Management System (AIMS).
+Principals must upload copies of all hire and licence agreements and proof of insurance from third parties entering into hire and license agreements to AIMS.

 Principals are required to annually review all of their hire and licence agreements to ensure they continue to follow all departmental policies and processes.
 This includes ensuring that parties hiring or licencing the facilities are using the facility for an approved purpose.